expo/expo/guides/Creating Web Platform Modules.md

 #### Methods

-Methods are all defined after the `name` property & any constants.
+Methods are all defined after the `name` property and any constants.

 ##### Web